adomi-io/listing-lab/README.md

 > [!TIP]
 > Are you looking to make apps like this easily?
-> Adomi's Odoo Docker container makes developing and running Odoo
+> Adomi's Odoo Docker image makes developing and running Odoo
 > applications fun and easy.
 > **[Read more about our Odoo docker image](https://github.com/adomi-io/odoo)**.